Tapping today's talent for tomorrow's challenges

 - More than nine out of 10 incoming freshmen place in the top 10% of their high school class

-- Ranked fifth in the nation for number of National Merit Scholars in freshman class
+- Ranked fourth in the nation for number of National Merit Scholars in freshman class

 Washington University is committed to demographic, experiential and intellectual diversity.